Everduin94/better-commits/readme.md

 - Generate conventional commits through a series of prompts
 - Highly configurable with sane defaults
-- Infers ticket and commit-type from branch for consistent & fast commits
+- Infers ticket, commit scope, and commit-type from branch for consistent & fast commits
 - Consistent branch creation with flexible workflow hooks via `better-branch`
 - Interactive git status/add on commit
 - Preview commit messages in color